 ● Own your own Solar Farm

-● Creates jobs in the renewable energy industry
+● Creates thousands of jobs in renewable energy industry

 Invest or Consume?

-A typical household will consume around 30 kWh of electricity per day.
+Based on a typical consumer using around 30 kWh of electricity per day.

-Solar panels on the Genius Energy Solar Farm will generate at 6 sun peak hours per day.
-This is based on Bureau of Meteorology data for the past 30 years coupled with sun tracking technology to optimise solar collection.
+Solar panels on a Genius Energy Solar Farm will generate at 6 sun peak hours per day.

 Buy your 5kW of solar panels equivalent in units